SnifflePiffle/DiplomaThesisEvangelou/README.md

-Code, Database and Results for my Diploma Thesis in ECE NTUA
+Code, Dataset and Results for my Diploma Thesis in ECE NTUA